Fueled/nodejs-graphql-template/README.md

-# Fueled Assignment
+# Fueled NodeJS GraphQL starter template

-This repo contains the starter code for Fueled Assignment in NodeJS + TypeScript.
-Using Postgres as the primary database.
+This repo contains the starter template code for a NodeJS + TypeScript based GraphQL project, using [Prisma](https://prisma.io/) as the ORM and (Jest)[https://jestjs.io/] for testing.

 ## Requirements